RDHPCS Cloud Computing

 • Click the link: “Make a request for an RSA token”

-How is a new user added to a project on the Parallel Works?
+How is a new user added to a project on Parallel Works?

 If you would like to join an existing project, ask your PI, TL, or Portfolio manager the project name.
 The cloud project name starts like ca, cz, or cg implying AWS, Azure, or Google platform, and followed by the project name.
 An example, ca-budget-test implies that project budget-test runs from the AWS platform.

-Use the AIM link and click on the link “Request new access to a project” to add yourself to a project.
+Use the AIM link and click on”Request new access to a project” to add yourself to a project.

 Access to the project is contingent on PI’s approval.

-How do I set up a new project in the Parallel Works Platform?
+How do I set up a new project in Parallel Works?

-To set up your project setup in Parallel Works follow the below steps.
+To set up your project in Parallel Works follow the below steps.

 1. Get your project’s allocation approved by NOAA RDHPCS allocation committee.